 Artificers

 Artificers are practitioners of a highly specialized form of Hermetic magic known formally as Ars Artifexia, but colloquially known simply as Artificing.
-Dedicated Artificers do not work spontaneous magic, instead crafting permanent magical items or temporarily enchanting mundane items under controlled circumstances...ideally in the safety of their workshops and sanctums.
-When arrayed with their various curiosities, geejaws, and artifacts they can be quite formidable but are woefully vulnerable when caught unequipped or stripped of their possessions.
+The sole focus of this craft is the creation of magical items; rather than working spontaneous magic Artificers instead make permanent magical items...ideally from the safety of their workshops and sanctums.
+When arrayed with their various curiosities, geejaws, and artifacts they can be quite formidable, but are woefully vulnerable when caught unequipped or if stripped of their possessions.

 Vocation